-About seven miles north of Little Falls is Camp Ripley, an active military camp run by the Minnesota National Guard.
+The Minnesota Military Museum is about seven miles north of Little Falls at Camp Ripley, an active military camp run by the Minnesota National Guard.
 It’s located on the site of historic Fort Ripley, an 1849 outpost which existed until 1877.
-Camp Ripley is the home of the Minnesota Military Museum, an extensive collection of military equipment, weapons, memorabilia, uniforms, and personal stories from Minnesota statehood in 1858 to the present.
+The museum contains an extensive collection of military equipment, weapons, memorabilia, uniforms, and personal stories from Minnesota statehood in 1858 to the present.

 After passing an ID check at the main gates of Camp Ripley, we drove straight ahead to the museum.
 The grounds of the museum are scattered with tanks, planes, and helicopters just outside the entrance.